Should my student get an academic tutor?

 Colleges want students to succeed.
 Whether your child attends a large public or small private school, there will be plentiful, high-quality, free academic support services available outside of class.
 Go to the website and browse the Student and Parent tabs for “Academic Resources” and “Academic Support Services.”
 You should see many or all of the following:

 Study Sessions/Help Rooms.
 Academic departments and individual classes often hold regularly scheduled, drop-in study sessions.
-I spotted a Spanish department with free walk-in tutoring (there is a 15 minute per student per day limit, so don’t get carried away) and an undergrad engineering program with free drop-in tutoring sessions staffed by grad students.
+While researching this article, I spotted a Spanish department with free walk-in tutoring (there is a 15 minute per student per day limit, so don’t get carried away) and an undergrad engineering program with free drop-in tutoring sessions staffed by grad students.
 The “Academic Excellence Program” at Harvey Mudd College is a series of drop-in workshops built around content in the core classes and guided by trained upperclassmen student facilitators.
 This is way beyond homework help — the goal is to impart essential problem-solving and collaborative learning strategies.

 Writing and Math Centers.
 Most schools, large and small, have a Writing Center where students can get free, individualized help.
 Such centers also offer workshops in time management, reading efficiency, exam prep, and more.
 They may provide e-mail consultations and/or online tutorials on topics such as technical writing and writing for English Language Learners.
 One college I researched had a “Quantitative Center” providing walk-in math, science, and economics help from faculty-approved peer tutors.

 Residence Halls.
 On many campuses, dorms have “Academic Support Residents” who can help students locate academic support on campus.
 An example is the University of Colorado’s “Academic Support Assistance Program,” which arranges free small-group peer tutoring upon request for students in its residence halls.